ebraun68/codonaln/README.md

 A perl program that translates a set of nucleotide sequences passed as a fasta file, aligns the amino acid sequences using muscle (https://www.drive5.com/muscle/) or mafft (https://mafft.cbrc.jp/), and uses the amino acid alignment to produce a codon level alignment.
-The program defaults to muscle.
-The path to the alignment programs must be muscle or mafft (although this can be changed).
+The program defaults to version 3 of muscle (although it can also be used with version 5 of muscle) The path to the executables of the alignment programs must be muscle or mafft, although this can be changed (see below).
+The program can also use a protein sequence alignment supplied by the user.

 The philosopy of this program is to tolerate ambiguous codons and stop codons.
 They are translated as X in the file used as input for the aligner.
 Some analytical programs do not tolerate in frame stop codons, so users should exercise caution if any are present in the alignment.
+The program uses the standard genetic code: https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1)

 Minimal usage is: